This site requires a more recent version of Adobe Flash Player to function properly.

 Sales & Trading

-Consumer Banking Assets Greater than Transaction Services & Trade Finance
+Consumer Banking Yields Greater than Transaction Services & Trade Finance

 Citigroup has decided to focus on its core consumer banking business after suffering severe losses during the sub-prime crisis.
 This move also came about due to pressure from the U.S. government, which had to bail out the company.
-The consumer banking business earned a net interest margin of 3.2% in 2012 on an asset base of $442 billion.
-In comparison, the company had assets worth $138 billion in its Global Transaction Services business in 2012.
-As the company focuses more on the consumer banking business we expect solid asset growth.
+The consumer banking business earned a net interest margin of 6.5% in 2013-15 on a loan base of around $150 billion.
+In comparison, the company had treasury client assets worth $490 billion in its Global Transaction Services business in 2015, on which it earned a just 1.6% in fees.
+As the company focuses more on the consumer banking business we expect solid asset growth, even as the yield figure remains significantly higher.

 In the new structure, Citicorp is Citigroup's global bank for businesses and consumers.
 Citicorp consists of Global Transaction Services, Corporate and Investment Banking, Citi Private Bank and the Retail Bank.
 The Retail Bank includes regional consumer and commercial banking and card franchises around the world.
 Approximately two-thirds of Citicorp’s balance sheet is deposit-funded.
 It has relatively low-risk, high-return assets and it operates in the fastest-growing areas of the world.